An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Experiments

-\paragraph{Datasets.} We use two datasets: CIFAR-100~\cite{Krizhevsky2009} with 100 classes and 60K images combined and ImageNet~\cite{Deng2009} with 1K classes and 1.28M images for training, 50K for evaluation.
-While CIFAR-100 is suitable for exploring the effectiveness of \ours due to its intrinsic image size of $32\times32$, ImageNet has many more images which helps us to further confirm our findings.
+\paragraph{Datasets.} In total we use four datasets, with two for object classification: CIFAR-100~\citep{Krizhevsky2009} has 100 classes and 60K images combined, and ImageNet~\citep{Deng2009} has 1K classes and 1.28M images for training, 50K for evaluation.
+CIFAR-100 is well-suited for exploring the effectiveness of locality-free architectures due to its intrinsic image size of $32\times32$.
+ImageNet has many more images and is more frequently used for modern architecture design.
+We also validate our finding on: fine-grained classification using the Oxford-102-Flower dataset~\citep{nilsback08flowers} and depth estimation using the NYU-v2 dataset~\citep{silberman2012nyuv2}.

-\paragraph{Evaluation metrics.} For both datasets, we train our models on the \train split and report the top-1 (Acc@1) and top-5 (Acc@5) accuracy on the \val split.
+\paragraph{Evaluation metrics.} For the classification datasets, we train our models on the \train split and report the top-1 (Acc@1) and top-5 (Acc@5) accuracy on the \val split.
+The root mean squared error (RMSE) and relative absolute error (RAE) are reported on the \val split for depth estimation.

-\paragraph{Implementation details.} For CIFAR-100, due to the lack of optimal settings even for ViT, we search for the recipe and report results using model sizes Tiny and Small.
-We use the augmentations from the released demo of~\cite{He2020} to train from scratch, as we found more advanced augmentations (\eg, AutoAug~\cite{cubuk2018autoaugment}) not helpful in this case.
-All models are trained using AdamW~\cite{Loshchilov2019} with $\beta_1{=}0.9$, $\beta_2{=}0.95$.
-We use a batch size of 1024, weight decay of 0.3, drop path~\cite{Huang2016} of 0.1, and initial learning rate of 0.004 which we found to be the best for all the models.
-We use a linear learning rate warm-up of 20 epochs and cosine learning rate decay to a minimum of 1e-6.
-Our training lasts for 2400 epochs, compensating for the small size of dataset.

-On ImageNet, we closely follow the from-scratch training recipe from \cite{Touvron2021,He2022} for ViT and report results using \ours-S and \ours-B. Due to the limit in computation, images are crop-and-resized to $28{\times}28$ as the low-resolution inputs by default.
-Globally average pooled outputs are used for classification.
-The training batch size is 4096, initial learning rate is $1.6{\times}10^{-3}$, weight decay is 0.3, drop path is 0.1, and training length is 300 epochs.
-MixUp~\cite{Zhang2018a} (0.8), CutMix~\cite{Yun2019} (1.0), RandAug~\cite{Cubuk2020} (9, 0.5), and exponential moving average (0.9999) are used.

-\paragraph{Main comparisons (\cref{tab:supervised}).} While our baselines for both ViT variants (ViT-T and ViT-S) are well-optimized on CIFAR-100 (\eg, \cite{shen2023asymmetric} reports 72.6\% Acc@1 when training from scratch with ViT-B, whilst we achieve 80+\% with smaller sized models), \ours-T improves over ViT-T by 1.5\% of Acc@1; and when moving to the bigger model (S), \ours shows an improvement of 1.3\% of Acc@1 over the small model (T) while ViT seems to be saturated.
-These results suggest compared to the patch-based ViT, \ours is potentially learning new, data-driven patterns directly from pixels.
+\paragraph{Main results.} As shown in \cref{tab:supervised}, while our baselines for both ViT variants (ViT-T and ViT-S) are well-optimized on CIFAR-100 (\eg, \cite{shen2023asymmetric} reports 72.6\% Acc@1 when training from scratch with ViT-B, whilst we achieve 80+\% with smaller sized models), our locality-free variant, ViT-T/1, improves over ViT-T/2 by 1.5\% of Acc@1; and when moving to the bigger model (S), ViT-S/1 leads to an improvement of 1.3\% in Acc@1 over ViT-T/1, while ViT/2 starts to saturate.
+These results suggest compared to the patch-based ViT, ViT with our locality-free design is potentially learning new, data-driven patterns directly from individual pixels.